dariommr/scripts/elastic-reports/README.md

   To extract those IDs, you need to verify the URL of the created visualization, for instance:
   ![image](https://user-images.githubusercontent.com/37050249/149815309-893b4249-f16e-4b38-be62-10f2157d516a.png)

+  ### Using a dashboard
+  You can create a dashboard (having in mind the limits of the script described in the Rationale section) that contain all the visualizations.
+Take note the name of the dashboard you are creating because that will be the parameter you have to add to the script command.

   ### Give permissions to the script
   Add execution permissions to the script and change the ownership:
   ```